-- Virologic assays that directly detect HIV must be used to diagnose HIV infection in infants younger than 18 months (AII).
+Virologic assays that directly detect HIV must be used to diagnose HIV infection in infants younger than 18 months; antibody tests should not be used (AII).

-- HIV DNA polymerase chain reaction and HIV RNA assays are recommended as preferred virologic assays (AII).
+HIV RNA and HIV DNA nucleic acid tests (NATs) are recommended as preferred virologic assays (AII).

-- Virologic diagnostic testing at birth should be considered for infants at high risk of HIV infection (BIII).
+Virologic diagnostic testing at birth should be considered for infants at high risk of HIV infection (AIII).

-- Definitive exclusion of HIV infection in non-breastfed infants is based on 2 or more negative virologic tests, with one obtained at age ≥1 month and one at age ≥4 months, or 2 negative HIV antibody tests from separate specimens obtained at age ≥6 months (AII).
+Definitive exclusion of HIV infection in non-breastfed infants is based on two or more negative virologic tests, with one obtained at age ≥1 month and one at age ≥4 months, or two negative HIV antibody tests from separate specimens obtained at age ≥6 months (AII).

 Diagnostic Testing in Infants with Perinatal HIV-1 (HIV) Exposure